BLBX-7/ET0731_Brian_Keegan_TaiRong/2. Arduino Code/README.md

 # Description </br>
-Our ESP8266 is the main physical mechanism, in charge of locking and securing the place of interest.
+Our Arduino ESP8266 is the main physical mechanism, in charge of locking and securing the place of interest.
 It will be controlled, via the internet, by the Android application.

 # Devices Needed </br>